-The Jobseeker Support Pool also supports individuals 25 years and over, currently supported under Back to Work, that may be at risk of becoming unemployed.
+The Jobseeker Support Pool also supports individuals 25 years and over, who are currently employed by a Back to Work supported employer, that may now be at risk of unemployment.

 Where is the program delivered?

-The Jobseeker Support Pool is also be offered in select local government areas in South East Queensland, including Ipswich, Lockyer Valley, Logan, Moreton Bay, Scenic Rim, and Somerset.
+The Jobseeker Support Pool is also delivered in select local government areas in South East Queensland, including Ipswich, Lockyer Valley, Logan, Moreton Bay, Scenic Rim, and Somerset.